 Different plants have slightly different requirements for pH value and nutrient concentration.
 If you are going to be growing a large variety of plants in your system, make sure to research the requirements for each so that you can group them in terms of their needs.

 A single plant’s needs may also change under different environmental conditions, such as weather, season, and temperature.
 This isn’t an issue for indoor setups that have a controlled environment, but it is something to consider if your system is located outside.

-Nutrient solution must be kept at a steady temperature.
+The nutrient solution must be kept at a steady temperature.
 The ideal is at room temperature, between 70 to 78 F. This is more of a concern for outdoor systems that are exposed to the weather.
-For winter, you can buy miniature water heaters that go inside of your reservoir to keep the nutrient solution warm.
+For winter, you can buy miniature water heaters that go inside your reservoir to keep the nutrient solution warm.
 For summer, keeping the reservoir in a shaded area and periodically topping it off with cool water is generally sufficient to keep it from getting too hot.

 Pre-Made vs. Homemade